 Here's our pick of the year's best restaurants

-A collaborative effort between former Bistro Apetit head chef Goran Kočiš and sommelier Ivan Jug, Noel is a buzzing new restaurant dedicated to the flux of contemporary trends in gastronomy cooking.
-Orientated towards a smart, swanky crowd, if Croatia had Michelin-stars, they'd definitely be angling for one.
-Their menu mixes the best of Croatian cuisine with European experimentation, with multilayered mains like the pork belly with shrimp, parsley, and passion fruit around the 150kn mark.
+Noel is sizzling hot new restaurant dedicated to the flux of contemporary trends in gastro-cooking.
+Orientated towards a smart, swanky crowd, the menu mixes the best of Croatian cuisine with European experimentation, with multilayered mains like the pork belly with shrimp, parsley, and passion fruit hovering around the 150kn mark.
 Portions here are small but well garnished, and more extravagant diners can opt for the taster menu - options include four, six or nine courses costing between 220 and 450kn.
-The decor is nice, if not a little stuffy, and the attentive staff boast military timing.
+The decor is polished, and the attentive staff boast military timing.

 Something of a cult among Zagreb carnivores on account of its delicious gourmet burgers (try the 200g cheeseburger for 36kn), Rougemarin also serves top-notch bistro fare with a small menu of light but delectable meals strong on fish and healthy foods.
 Three-course set lunches with drink are well worth the 100kn outlay.
 Boutique Croatian wine, craft beers, and a small outdoor terrace provide further inducements to visit; located amid residential blocks just south of the Radnička cesta business district, it’s not exactly central.

-Bistro Apetit offers superb standards of food, wine and service.
-One key to its success is the location, hidden in a hedged garden on a tranquil residential street, just a short walk north of the city's Gradec old quarter.
+Bistro Apetit offers superb standards of food, wine and service – standards imposed by Austrian chef and owner Christian Cabalier, previously of Vienna’s Cantinetta Antinori.
+One key to its success is the location, hidden in a hedged garden on a tranquil residential street, just a short walk north of the city’s Gradec old quarter.
+The cooking mixes the best of Croatian/Adriatic cuisine with the contemporary European main- stream.
 At 70kn-90kn for a starter and 120kn-160kn for a main, Bistro Apetit is by no means beyond the average pocket, and there are always some truly outstanding dishes on the seasonally-changing menu.
 And the desserts are truly heavenly.

 Long one of Zagreb's top addresses for seafood, Dubravkin put descended into the doldrums during the 2000s before being successfully relaunched as an upscale wine bar and restaurant in late 2010.
 Located in a wooded dell between the Upper Town and the Tuškanac woods, it features a cool minimalist interior full of dark-brown furniture tones and low-key lighting.
 Seafood remains the kitchen's strong point, and both the baked fish (420kn/kg) and a 12-course tasting menu (465kn per person) are well worth the splash-out.
 Otherwise choose between exquisitely prepared and presented mains such as monkfish in black-olive paste, rack of lamb or ox tail, all in the 130kn range.
 It's also a stylish venue for an intimate drink, with hundreds of wines to choose from and a tempting menu of nibble-snacks chalked up on a board beside the bar.